-6.1.
-Quizzes
+6.1 Quizzes (50pts):

-Students must complete 5 quizzes, one for each two-week module, administered online only via our OWL course web site.
+Students must complete 5 quizzes, one for each module, administered online only via our OWL course web site.
 Quizzes will be 30-40 minutes in length and will consist of multiple-choice questions.
 Quizzes are not cumulative.
 Please see Section 7.0 of this outline for the schedule and the list of topics and readings covered on each quiz.

-Quiz questions will be based on information from both the textbook and video-lectures.
+Quiz questions will be based on information from both the textbook and video-lectures or labs.
 Because a significant number of exam questions will come from material that is covered only during lectures, viewing them is important for obtaining a good grade in this course.

-Quizzes for Modules 1-3 will be open only on the second Friday of the scheduled module.
-For example, you will be able to access and begin the Quiz for Module 1 on Friday Sept 25 from 12:00am - 10:59pm.
-One you begin the quiz, you will only have 30-40 minutes to complete it.
-Quizzes cannot be paused once started, or retaken for any reason.
+In most cases, quizzes will be open only on the second Friday of the scheduled module.
+For example, you will be able to access and begin the Quiz for Module 1 on Friday Jan 22 from 12:00am - 11:55pm EST. One you begin the quiz, you will only have 30-40 minutes to complete it, and your answers will be automatically submitted if the time has elapsed.
+Quizzes cannot be paused once started or retaken for any reason.
 Each quiz is worth 10% of your final grade; quizzes will not be dropped from the course evaluation or reweighed under any circumstances.
+Students should test their internet connection before starting a quiz and use minimal bandwidth (i.e., have no other programs open) during their quiz.

-There are no make-up dates for missed quizzes.
 If you miss a quiz, you must obtain documentation from an academic counsellor that supports your reason for accommodation, otherwise you will automatically receive a zero for that missed quiz.
-If you are granted an accommodation, you will automatically be assigned to take the quiz you missed on the next Friday that a subsequent quiz is made available, and complete both (or more) quizzes on that day.
+If you are granted an accommodation, notify me immediately.
+You will automatically be assigned to take the quiz you missed on the next Friday that a subsequent quiz is made available, and complete both (or more) quizzes on that day.
+Forgetting, unstable internet connections (see Section 4.3), or having multiple course commitments in the current week cannot be accepted as reasons for missing a quiz.

-If you are a student who writes with Accessible Education and Accommodated Exams, please e-mail me as soon as you can, or well before our first quiz is administered.
+If you write with Accessible Education and Accommodated Exams, please e-mail me as soon as you can, or well before our first quiz is administered.
 To retain your privacy, you do NOT need to tell me the nature of your accommodation.
 However, you do need to let me know how your exams are administered so I can ensure these protocols are implemented.

-6.2.
-Term Project
+6.2 Term Project (30pts):

-This project involves having student teams develop an integrated marketing plan, which you will build throughout the term.
-The objectives of this project are to have you apply the course material and develop an appreciation for the process that a brand manager, account executive, marketing communications manager, or other relevant stakeholders complete when developing a comprehensive marketing plan.
-The project is to be done in teams (4-6 members).
-Teams will do a thorough analysis of the marketing situation and create a marketing plan.
-Details of your client will be revealed in early September; more specific grading rubrics will be made available later in the term.
+This project involves applying the lessons from our Consumer Insights Labs to conduct a basic test marketing study.
+The objectives of this project are to have you apply the course material and develop an appreciation for the process of gathering evidence to support critical marketing decisions.
+The project is to be done in teams (4-6 members), and all members will receive the same mark given to the team (except if there are issues indicated by peer evaluations explained below).
+More specific grading rubrics will be made available later in the term.

-Project Deadlines: There are four deadlines, so please mark them down in your agendas.
+There are seven events/deadlines; please mark them down in your agendas.